hiperiondev/esp32_fm_radio/README.md

+## *Note:* This code is an adaptation of the original code, corrected to compile with ESP-IDF 5.5.1.
+The routine for calculating base values ​​for the APLL configuration has also been corrected.
+For the original code reffer to: https://github.com/Alexxdal/ESP32FMRadio
 # ESP32FMRadio: FM Transmission Using APLL andI2S MCLK on ESP32

 **ESP32FMRadio** is a project that turns an ESP32 microcontroller into a mini FM radio transmitter by